Zeroeh/udp-mitm/README.md

 # udp-mitm
-Using NAT to MITM specific UDP traffic for traffic shaping purposes
+Using NAT to MITM specific UDP traffic for traffic shaping purposes.
+The intent of this was to capture udp packets externally and edit them before they reach their destination.

 # Instructions
 Host = the machine running the target game/application.
 This machine is air gapped and connected via ethernet to the intercept.